Provision of Computers for Staff and Recycling and Disposal of University Computer Equipment Policy

 - after hours on-call responsibilities.

 - Where a laptop computer is provided, the University will not provide the staff member with an additional desktop computer in the workplace.

 - The location of computer equipment must be accurately recorded in the fixed asset ledger over its life cycle.

 Research Funded Computer Equipment

-- Computer equipment funded as part of a research contract must be returned to Information and Technology Services after the conclusion of the contract for reallocation to other Faculties or Divisions, recycling or salvage.
+- Computer equipment funded as part of a research contract must be returned to Information and Technology Services after the conclusion of the contract for reallocation to other Schools or equivalent, recycling or salvage.